Skip to main content

 6 - 8 credits

-• General Education Requirement: Social and Behavioral Sciences (SB) Students must select two courses from different disciplines in the SB distribution area.
+• General Education Requirement: Social and Behavioral Sciences (SB) Students must select 2 courses from DIFFERENT disciplines in the SB distribution area.
+One course MUST be ECON 211.
+Department strongly suggest SOCI 101.

 6 - 8 credits